GabyGold67/ButtonToSwitch_ESP32/README.md

 ---
 ---
 # **TmLtchMPBttn class**
 The **Time latched** or **Timer Switch** keeps the ON state **since the moment the signal is debounced and delayed**, and keeps the ON state during a set time.
-The switch time is set at instantiation, and can be modified through the provided methods.
+The **Service time** is set at instantiation, and can be modified through the provided methods.
 The switch implementation gives the option to allow to reset the timer before reaches the time limit if the push button is pressed again.

 ## **Added or Modifyed Methods for TmLtchMPBttn class**
 |Method | Parameters|